 Passing a test or exam is one thing, but there’s more to success in school than grades alone.
 This is why our study skills tutors in the Toronto region take a look at the larger picture.
 Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

-- Getting to grips with university admissions requirements, including the university admission essay.
+- Getting to understand university admissions requirements, including the university admission essay.